The ICRCo Brew Guide - TLDR Edition

 • 7.5g per 100ml / Ratio: 1:14 (coffee to water)

-• Method: Add coffee, pour hot water, stir, steep for 4 minutes, and press the plunger slowly.
+• Method: Add coffee, pour hot water, steep for 4 minutes, stir, wait 30 seconds and press the plunger slowly.

 • Result: Full-bodied, rich cup.